Danialdev01/TodoMe/README.md

-### todoapp with svelte and supabase
+### Todoapp with svelte and supabase

-This normal todo allow user to create todos and make notes
+This normal todo allow user to create todos and make notes.